MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 description: How to install Windows Admin Center on a Windows PC or on a server so that multiple users can access Windows Admin Center using a web browser. ms.topic: article
 author: gswashington
-ms.author: robinharwood
+ms.author: roharwoo
-ms.date: 10/14/2024
+ms.date: 10/21/2024
 zone_pivot_groups: windows-admin-center-os
 ---
 # Install Windows Admin Center

 >Applies to: Windows Admin Center, Windows Admin Center (preview)

-This topic describes how to install Windows Admin Center on a Windows client machine or on a remote server so that multiple users can access Windows Admin Center using a web browser.
+This article describes how to install Windows Admin Center on a Windows client machine or on a remote server so that multiple users can access Windows Admin Center using a web browser.
+Select the button that corresponds to the operating system you plan to install Windows Admin Center on.

 > [!TIP]
 > New to Windows Admin Center?